 This article was republished with permission from FCPAméricas Blog, for which Matteson Ellis is founder, editor and regular contributor.

 FCPAméricas recently interviewed Bruce Horowitz, a lawyer in Ecuador who conducts considerable anti-corruption compliance work and understands the local terrain.
 Mr. Horowitz has served as Co-Chair of the ABA’s Anti-Corruption Committee and is currently launching the Center for the Study of Bribery and Extortion Situations in Ecuador.
-The interview can be heard here.

 In the interview, Mr. Horowitz shared his thoughts on managing corruption risks in Ecuador: